Abbey of San Galgano – the town of secrets and legends in Italy

 The Legend of the Sword in the Stone

 According to legend, the knight Galgano Guidotti renounced his violent life in 1180 after a vision of the Archangel Michael.
-To symbolise his conversion to a life of peace, he thrust his sword into a rock — where it miraculously fused, creating a cross.
-The sword remains embedded in the rock to this day in the circular Montesiepi chapel, built over the site of Galgano’s hermitage.
-Scientific analysis has confirmed that the sword dates to the 12th century and that it was embedded in the stone — not placed in a pre-cut slot — making it one of the most intriguing medieval relics in existence.
+To symbolise his conversion, he thrust his sword into a rock where it miraculously fused, creating a cross.
+The sword remains embedded in the rock to this day in the circular Montesiepi chapel built over his hermitage.
+Scientific analysis has confirmed the sword dates to the 12th century and was embedded in the stone, not placed in a pre-cut slot, making it one of the most intriguing medieval relics in existence.

 View Abbey of San Galgano – the town of secrets and legends in Italy in a larger map